Knuxfan24/Sonic-06-Randomiser-Suite/README.md

 * Randomising how props interact with Silver's PSI

 * Randomising the debris spawned when a prop breaks

+* Randomly generating an episode that plays through every stage in a random order

 ### Custom Elements